What is Spark?

 Do I need to send you my prototype?

 No. Your online application is enough.
-There is also the opportunity to use your video to show your prototype.
+There is also the opportunity to use your video to show your prototype, which we would suggest helps to bring your application to life if it is possible.

 Is it ok if my product is integrated with technology or connected to an app to work?